atarukodaka/middleman-aks/README.md

 - setup template files

 ### okey, lets just do
-- add more features/fixtures to test
+- site_tree
   - children_pages for index-summary
   - sitemap.html.erb
   - partials/summary
+  - hierarchy for each article
+- add more features/fixtures to test
 - article info

 ### need to think abt it
-- hierarchy for each article

 ### lower priority